-Node.js implementation of a server-side processor for the JQuery Datatable plug-in.
+A Node.js implementation of a server-side processor for the jQuery DataTables plug-in.

-The node-datatable module provides backend SQL query generation and result parsing to support datatable server-side processing for SQL databases.
-This module does not connect nor query a database, instead leaving this task to the calling application.
+The node-datatable module provides backend query generation and result parsing to support DataTables server-side processing for SQL databases.
+This module does not connect to nor query databases, instead leaving those tasks to the calling application.
 SQL querying has been separated so that the caller can leverage his or her existing module choices for connection pools, database interfaces, and the like.
-This module has been used with both node-mysql and sequelize.
+This module has been used with node-mysql, sequelize, and strong-oracle.

 An incomplete code example:

-The source code contains additional comments that will help you understand this module.
+The source code contains comments that may help you understand this module.

 Construct a QueryBuilder object.

-The node-datatable constructor takes an object parameter that has the following options.
-In the simplest case only the first two options will be necessary.
+The node-datatable constructor takes an object parameter containing the following properties.
+In the simplest case, only the first two options will be necessary.

 sTableName- The name of the table in the database where a JOIN is not used.
-If JOIN is used then set
+If a JOIN is used, set

-sCountColumnNameFor simple queries this is the name of the column on which to do a SQL COUNT().
-Defaults to
+"id") The name of the column on which to do a SQL COUNT().
+This is overridden with

 aSearchColumns- In database queries where JOIN is used, you may wish to specify an alternate array of column names that the search string will be applied against.
 Example: